-R. ANDREANI $^{\dagger},$ E. G. BIRGIN $^{\ddagger},$ J. M. MARTÍNEZ $^{\S},$ and M. L. Schuverdt $\P$
+R. ANDREANI †, E. G. BIRGIN , J. M. MARTÎNEZ †, AND M. L. SCHUVERDT †

 Abstract.
 Augmented Lagrangian methods with general lower-level constraints are considered in the present research.
 These methods are useful when efficient algorithms exist for solving subproblems in which the constraints are only of the lower-level type.
 Inexact resolution of the lower-level constrained subproblems is considered.
 Global convergence is proved using the Constant Positive Linear Dependence constraint qualification.
 Conditions for boundedness of the penalty parameters are discussed.
-The reliability of the approach is tested by means of a comparison against IPOPT and LANCELOT B. The resolution of location problems in which many constraints of the lower-level set are nonlinear is addressed, employing the Spectral Projected Gradient method for solving the subproblems.
+The resolution of location problems in which many constraints of the lower-level set are nonlinear is addressed, employing the Spectral Projected Gradient method for solving the subproblems.
 Problems of this type with more than $3 \times 10^6$ variables and $14 \times 10^6$ constraints are solved in this way, using moderate computer time.
-The codes are free for download in www.ime.usp.br/~egbirgin/tango/
+All the codes are available in www.ime.usp.br/~eqbirgin/tanqo/.

-Key words: Nonlinear programming, Augmented Lagrangian methods, global convergence, constraint qualifications, numerical experiments.
+Key words.
+Nonlinear Programming, Augmented Lagrangian methods, global convergence, constraint qualifications, numerical experiments